 - Urban Housing, Equity and Social Justice

 Flexible tailor-made PhD programme

-The PhD trajectory takes four years on average, and requires a minimum stay of three months per year at IHS to ensure a solid foundation for supervision.
-While at IHS candidates enjoy a quiet private working location on campus.
+The PhD trajectory takes four years on average and requires a minimum stay of three months per year at IHS to ensure a solid foundation for supervision.
+While at IHS, candidates enjoy a quiet private working location on campus.
 The candidate is free to return to their home country to conduct research throughout the rest of the year.
-The programmes can be designed in consideration of the individual candidate's needs and requirements.
+The programmes can be designed to consider the individual candidate's needs and requirements.

 Application & Admission

 Erasmus University has two types of PhD candidates: 'internal' with full employment status and 'external', or self-funded, candidates.
-External PhD candidates have their own research proposal and are able to secure funding for their project through private resources or grants, for instance scholarships from national or local governments.
+External PhD candidates have their own research proposal and can secure funding for their project through private resources or grants, for instance, scholarships from national or local governments.
 IHS welcomes external PhD candidates.

 Learn about the admission procedure here.
 Apply now